A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 Dreyfus (1972):

 - wrote -What computers can’t do: A critique of artificial reason-
-- problems due to fundamental ----------- between humans and computers:
+- problems due to fundamental ==differences== between humans and computers:
 - consciousness
 - body to unitize sensory experience
 - fatigue, boredom, drive